 A national leader in the field of autism education, we offer a variety of programs in classroom and work-based learning settings that are specifically designed for students with autism spectrum disorders.

-At Kennedy Krieger, our doctors, researchers, educators, and therapists are working together to tackle the complex challenges surrounding autism spectrum disorders (ASD), which affect one out of every 88 children in the United States.
+At Kennedy Krieger, our doctors, researchers, educators, and therapists are working together to tackle the complex challenges surrounding autism spectrum disorders (ASD), which affect one out of every 68 children in the United States.
 Our investigators are developing new patient care models and therapies validated through innovative research conducted here at the Institute and at other research centers around the world.
 Informed by this knowledge, our interdisciplinary team has developed a wide array of programs and services to provide families with the diagnostic, treatment, and educational support their children need to succeed in family, school, and community life.
-The Institute's participation in the Autism Treatment Network is helping to drive forward the understanding and treatment of these puzzling disorders, and our creation of the Interactive Autism Network is accelerating the pace of autism research nation-wide.
+The Institute is helping to drive forward the understanding and treatment of these puzzling disorders, and our creation of the Interactive Autism Network is accelerating the pace of autism research nation-wide.

 October 13 & 14 - Register for the premier educational autism event to increase the understanding of ASD.